nim-lang/website/jekyll/_posts/2022-11-10-a-cost-model-for-nim.md

 ## Other gotchas

-When targeting embedded devices there are many platform specific knobs and quirks that are beyond the scope of this document.
+When targeting embedded devices there are many platform-specific knobs and quirks that are beyond the scope of this document.
 You need to be aware that Nim's default debug mode is probably too costly so right away you should use `-d:release` or a combination of switches like